rphars/simplelibcat/README.md

-A very basic, local library catalogue for use in my home library.
+A very basic local library catalogue for use in my home library.
+Currently command line/terminal-only.

 Current ILS software is _way_ too extensive for simple home library needs.
 Other software (e.g. goodreads) are all online, I prefer to have a local-only solution.

 Features: